Prices, 10-2017 ($)

 My viols are built from fine, well seasoned woods, with a 5 or 7 piece “bent front” of European or Engelmann spruce; backs, ribs and neck of figured European maple; a traditional "open" scroll; double purfling on front and back for English viols; ebony veneered fingerboard and tailpiece and finished with a slight patina of age, using colored pigments and oil varnish and fitted with ebony pegs.

 The the 7 string Collichons are made with single purfling on the front and can be made with figured walnut and cherry, as were the originals.

 My Viols are derived from original instruments in shapes, dimensions, proportions, and "conception."
 The idea of making true copies is a complicated topic worthy of an in depth discussion.
 Very few original instruments survive in original condition with their original construction and parts intact.
 What is not known about a particular historical instrument is derived from observations of other similar surviving instruments and iconography of the time and place.

 I also can do additional, decorative purfling work, copied or derived from original designs but I believe in keeping the decorations on the body minimal, as I am concerned about it's effect on the acoustics of the instrument.

 All the models I make are available in what I refer to as my "Essential" style instruments.
 The idea is to simplify or eliminate certain decorative and (what I consider) other non-essential elements in order to make an instrument that plays, sounds and performs just as well as my fully decorated viols.
-I feel it still looks the part and still has all the "Essential" elements.
+I feel the end result looks the part and still has all the "essential" elements.

 These are not student instruments.
 All the wood and construction are of the same quality as my traditional, fully decorated instruments.
 Some people may even prefer the understated look of these instruments.
 With my own simple scroll design, some of the elements, like non-veneered maple fingerboards, were historically common, as was walnut and cherry used for backs and ribs.